hashicorp-modules/network-aws/README.md

 - One NAT Gateway in each public subnet
 - One bastion host in each public subnet with Consul, Vault, and Nomad agents installed

-This module requires a pre-existing AWS SSH key pair for each bastion host.

 ## Environment Variables

 - `AWS_DEFAULT_REGION`